Miscarriage is a term describing cases where a pregnancy terminates on its own, typically within the first 20 weeks of a normal gestational period.

 Risks of Having a Miscarriage

-The chances of women having a miscarriage in their childbearing years ranges from as low as 10 percent to as high as 25 percent.
+The chances of women having a miscarriage in their childbearing years range from as low as 10 percent to as high as 25 percent.
 For most healthy women, it averages to around a 15 to 20 percent chance.

 1. Older women have an increased chance of having a miscarriage.